yumee3/heg-gen-ve-first-year/Infrastructure & réseaux/GarageDoorSimulation/readme.md

-# Exercice - Ouverture de Porte de Garage (Packet Tracer)
+# Exercise – Garage Door Opening System (Packet Tracer)

-## 📌 Objectif
+## Objective
-Simuler un système d'ouverture automatique de porte de garage à l'aide de Packet Tracer, en utilisant des capteurs et des composants IoT.
+Simulate an automatic garage door opening system using Packet Tracer with IoT sensors and actuators.

-## ⚙️ Contenu
+## Description
-- Simulation d'un dispositif d'ouverture/fermeture automatique.
+- Simulation of an automatic open/close mechanism.
-- Utilisation de capteurs de proximité et d’actionneurs.
+- Use of proximity sensors and actuators.
-- Programmation simple via logique conditionnelle (bloc ou script).
+- Simple programming through conditional logic (block-based or script).
-- Affichage du statut de la porte (ouverte / fermée).
+- Display of door status (open / closed).

-## 🧠 Compétences mobilisées
+## Skills Covered
-- Logique de condition (if/else)
+- Conditional logic (if/else)
-- Introduction aux objets connectés dans Packet Tracer (IoT)
+- Introduction to IoT devices in Packet Tracer
-- Synchronisation entre capteurs et actionneurs
+- Synchronization between sensors and actuators

-## ✅ À tester
+## Tests to Perform
-- Simulation avec approche manuelle
+- Manual triggering simulation
-- Simulation via déclenchement automatique
+- Automatic triggering simulation